Siteimprove/alfa/docs/guides/debugging.md

 Travelling back in time to find when a change occurred can also be automated with [`git bisect`](https://git-scm.com/docs/git-bisect).

-In case of regression, or change of behavior, finding the precise version where it was introduced and then searching for cues in the [Changelog](../../CHANGELOG.md) is often a good way to narrow dowrn the possible cause.
+In case of regression, or change of behavior, finding the precise version where it was introduced and then searching for cues in the [Changelog](../../CHANGELOG.md) is often a good way to narrow down the possible cause.

 ## Finding an element